eisenefaust/factorio_tricks_iceberg/README.md

   - standard green chip build
     - double yellow inserter allows the assembler 1 to make copper wire at 6/7 of its maximum rate.
 With fast inserter it is able to run at its max rate.
       - ![standard_green_chip](images/standard_green_chip.png)
-    - this is the standard full green chip build setup to produce two
+    - this is the standard full green chip build setup to produce two yellow belts of green chips
       - ![standard_green_chip_full_fast_inserter](images/standard_green_chip_full_fast_inserter.png)
     - this variant is faster to setup since it has straight belt drags and only one inserter types.
       - ![standard_green_chip_full_red_inserter_only](images/standard_green_chip_full_red_inserter_only.png)